upgundecha/ifttt-build-notifier/README.md

 ===================
 A Simple Jenkins Build Status Notifier for IFTTT Maker Channel Trigger

-Posts the build status to IFTTT Maker Channel to tigger actions with all other Channels available on IFTTT.
-For example tweet or send a email build notification or Light-up a IoT connected device.
+Posts the build status to IFTTT Maker Channel to trigger actions with all other Channels available on IFTTT.
+For example tweet or send an email build notification or Light-up a IoT connected device.

 Create an installable artifact: